dell/csm-docs/content/docs/concepts/observability/troubleshooting/_index.md

 </details>

-### How can I diagnose an issue with Container Storage Module for Observability?
+### How can I diagnose an issue with Container Storage Modules for Observability?

-Once you have attempted to install Container Storage Module for Observability to your Kubernetes or OpenShift cluster, the first step in troubleshooting is locating the problem.
+Once you have attempted to install Container Storage Modules for Observability to your Kubernetes or OpenShift cluster, the first step in troubleshooting is locating the problem.

 Get information on the state of your Pods.
 ```console